jeffreytse/zsh-vi-mode/README.md

 Mode indicators
 ---------------

-*Normal mode* is indicated with block style cursor, and *insert mode* with beam style cursor by default.
+`Normal mode` is indicated with block style cursor, and `Insert mode` with beam style cursor by default.